SI STANDARD AND MEASUREMENT

 11. A metric horsepower hour is 2.723 megajoules.

 12. I don't know what to do with the quad (1 quadrillion barrels of oil).
-Which quadrillion is it: Franco-American, or Anglo-Germanic?
+Which quadrillion is it: Long Scale or Short Scale?

 13. Do we have too many units here?
 Let's stick with the joule.